skip to content

 Postgraduate Study

-Cambridge provided the ideal environment for my PhD research in history of the modern Middle East.
+Cambridge provided the ideal environment for my PhD research in the history of the modern Middle East.
 The community of researchers in Cambridge was diverse, friendly and really exciting.
 Most of all I appreciated the interdisciplinary working at Cambridge, which was particularly strong at the Faculty of Asian and Middle Eastern Studies.
-I was able to learn from specialists across history, social anthropology, languages and literature within FAMES and at other Faculties.
+I was able to learn from specialists across history, social anthropology, languages, and literature within FAMES and other faculties.
 The community at FAMES taught me how to combine these disciplines to find new approaches to big questions about modernity, religion, politics, culture and beyond.
 I would also highlight the value FAMES adds through the language expertise there and the transformational reading of sources that expertise enables.
 The Cambridge college system enriched this interdisciplinary experience by placing me within another network of researchers working in different faculties.

 William Ryle-Hodges (May 2022)

 During my first year, I also discussed my plans for archival work in China with my supervisor.
-Not only did he suggest possible sources of funding but through a partnership he had established with East China Normal University (ECNU) in Shanghai I was able to find a Chinese advisor and an affiliation with a Chinese university for the period of my archival work, which made everything much more convenient and easy to organise.
+Not only did he suggest possible sources of funding, but through a partnership he had established with East China Normal University (ECNU) in Shanghai, I was able to find a Chinese advisor and an affiliation with a Chinese university for the period of my archival work, which made everything much more convenient and easy to organise.
 Subsequently, research funding from both the German Academic Exchange Service and the partnership programme with ECNU allowed me to spend sixteen months conducting archival work in China.
-Spending such an extended period of time in China allowed me to visit numerous archives in China from Tianjin and Beijing in North China to Nanjing and Guangzhou in the South and unearth many hitherto unused primary sources crucial for my research.
+Spending such an extended period in China allowed me to visit numerous archives in China, from Tianjin and Beijing in North China to Nanjing and Guangzhou in the South, and unearth many hitherto unused primary sources crucial for my research.
 Throughout the period I spent in China, I kept in touch with my supervisor and also benefitted from the guidance of my Chinese advisor and the history faculty at ECNU.
 Contacts of the Faculty to the Academia Sinica in Taiwan also allowed me to spend a month collecting sources in archives in Taiwan.

 After my return to Cambridge, I began writing up my thesis.
-In the writing-up process, I again benefitted from the guidance of my supervisor and other members of faculty in East Asian Studies.
-Participating in the weekly China Research Seminar at FAMES, which brings many prominent scholars in Chinese Studies to the Faculty, as well as in the numerous seminars at the Faculty of History provided the ideal intellectual environment for the writing-up process.
+In the writing-up process, I again benefitted from the guidance of my supervisor and other members of the Faculty in East Asian Studies.
+Participating in the weekly China Research Seminar at FAMES, which brings many prominent scholars in Chinese Studies to the Faculty, as well as in the numerous seminars at the Faculty of History, provided the ideal intellectual environment for the writing-up process.
 Moreover, financial support from both the Faculty and my College allowed me to present my work at national and international conferences, where I could receive useful feedback and meet with other researchers in my field.
 I was able to organise a panel for the annual Association for Asian Studies conference, the biggest and most important conference for Asianists.
-As my doctoral career is drawing to a close, both my supervisor and other faculty members at FAMES and the University’s Careers Service have provided invaluable help in preparing my job applications.
-In sum, FAMES has provided me with an ideal environment that proved to be both intellectually stimulating and extremely supportive throughout my PhD career.
+As my doctoral career draws to a close, my supervisor and other faculty members at FAMES and the University’s Careers Service have provided invaluable help in preparing my job applications.
+In sum, FAMES has provided me with an ideal environment that proved to be both intellectually stimulating and highly supportive throughout my PhD career.

 Christopher Tso (September 2020)

 I began my PhD in Judaeo-Arabic philology at the Faculty of Asian and Middle Eastern Studies, University of Cambridge (funded by a Cambridge Home European Scholarship Scheme (CHESS) Award) in October 2014, under the supervision of Prof. Geoffrey Khan.
-The PhD’s lack of structure in comparison to my undergraduate and MPhil degrees was initially daunting.
+The PhD’s lack of structure compared to my undergraduate and MPhil degrees was initially daunting.
 However, with the generous guidance of my supervisor and the other faculty staff, the plethora of opportunities open to me as a PhD student here soon became apparent.

 The opportunities for development in Cambridge itself were also plentiful, ranging from speaking at faculty-based seminars to helping organise international conferences.
-I also attended supplementary language-learning classes at FAMES, and audited linguistics seminars in other departments.
+I also attended supplementary language-learning classes at FAMES and audited linguistics seminars in other departments.

 In the final stages of my PhD, the University’s Careers Service provided much-needed assistance in the form of CV advice and mock interviews, as well as being a great online resource.